Pipelines and Facilities

 Definition and Jurisdiction

 CalGEM regulates all oil and gas production equipment between the wellhead, where oil or gas leaves the ground, and the sales meter, where ownership or custody changes.
-CalGEM's jurisdiction extends to tanks, pumps, valves, compressors, safety systems, separators, manifolds, and pipelines associated with oil and gas production and injection operations.
+CalGEM's jurisdiction extends to tanks, pumps, valves, compressors, safety systems, separators, manifolds, pipelines, and other equipment attendant to oil and gas production and injection operations.

 Regulated Oil and Gas Pipelines